hoangduytran/blender-manual/manual/editors/video_sequencer/sequencer/sidebar/proxy.rst

       the ``<path of original footage>/BL_proxy/<clip name>`` folder, but this location can be set by hand using this option.
    File
-      Allows you to use pre-existing proxies.
+      Allows you to use preexisting proxies.

 Resolutions
    Buttons to control how big the proxies are.